tiantiantu/Timeline/README.md

 As an example, assume dataset contains two patients A and B:

-Patient A has three visits: visit 1 contains two codes: 174, 250; visit 2 contains one code: 274; visit 3 is associated with a label 1.
+Patient A has three visits: visit 1 contains two codes: 174, 250; visit 2 contains one code: 274; visit 3 (current visit) is associated with a label 1.
 The time interval between visit 1 and visit 3 is 100; the time interval between visit 2 and visit 3 is 15.

-Patient B has two visits: visit 1 contains one code 350; visit 2 is associated with a label 2.
+Patient B has two visits: visit 1 contains one code 350; visit 2 (current visit) is associated with a label 2.
 The time interval between visit 1 and visit 2 is 3.

 Then visitfile is a .npy file of a list [  [ ['174', '250'], ['274'] ]  ,  [ ['350'] ]  ]